Unifying Quantum and Classical Dynamics: Heisenberg picture

 Using (\ref{Nx}) and (\ref{Np}), one can write

 This is a fully quantum mechanical equation involving operators, but has the exact form of the Newton's equation of motion.
-The only assumption that we made in arriving at this equation is that the potential is an analytical function which can be expanded in a Taylor series.
+The only assumption that we made in arriving at this equation is that the potential can be expanded in a Taylor series.
 Remarkable is the fact that although (\ref{Nxp}) is a fully quantum mechanical equation, it does not contain $\hbar$.
-Unlike the WKB method, one doesn't need to make any approximation like ``$\hbar$ small'' in order to establish the quantum-classical connection.
+Unlike the WKB method, one doesn't need to make any approximation like ``$\hbar$ small'' in order to establish the quantum-classical connection. {However, this should not be interpreted as implying that quantum nature somehow disappears from the formalism.
+Quantum nature is very much there, tacit in the ubiquitous commutation relations.
+It is just that $\hbar$ is not what distinguishes quantum evolution equations from corresponding classical equations, as is widely believed \cite{Klein2012,Kazandjian}}.

 It may be instructive to look at a couple of specific examples.
-For a harmonic oscillator with potential energy $V(x)=\frac{1}{2}m\omega^2x^2$, the Heisenberg equation looks like
+For a {one dimensional} harmonic oscillator with potential energy $V(\obs x)=\frac{1}{2}m\omega^2 \obs x^2$, the Heisenberg equation looks like

-which is the same as Newton's equation for a Harmonic oscillator.
-It is easy to see that generalization to three dimensions and many particles is straightforward, simply because observables of different particles commute with each other.
+which is the same as Newton's equation for a {harmonic} oscillator.
+It is easy to see that generalization to many particles is straightforward, simply because observables of different particles commute with each other.
 As an example, we focus on a small mass $m$ that is orbiting around a larger mass $M$.
 We assume that $M$ is significantly greater than $m$, which allows us to position the center of mass of the system at the center of the larger mass, designated as the origin.
 The Hamiltonian is given by

-where $\vec{\obs{r}}$ is the {three-dimensional position operator of the lighter particle in the center-of-mass frame}.
-Following the procedure described above, the Heisenberg equation for the momentum operator of the smaller particle is given by
+where $\vect{\obs{r}}$ is the three-dimensional position operator of the lighter particle in the center-of-mass frame {and $\vect{\obs{P}}$, $\vect{\obs{p}}$ are the momentum of larger mass and smaller mass in the center of mass frame, respectively}.
+Following the procedure described above, the Heisenberg equation for the momentum operator of the smaller particle is given by { where $\hat{r}$ is a unit vector in the direction of $\vect{\obs{r}}$.} Again we observe that the Heisenberg equation coincides with the Newton's equation.

-where $\hat{r}$ is a unit vector in the direction of $\vec{\obs{r}}$.
-Again we observe that the Heisenberg equation coincides with the Newton's equation.
+{One would notice that the preceding derivations rely on {the Taylor expandability} of the potentials.
+This would naturally exclude situations where we have discontinuous potentials, delta-function barriers, or hard-wall boundaries.
+However, we may argue that these cases are mathematical representations of real potentials which are not strictly discontinuous.
+One may say, for quantum particles, there are no strictly hard walls.
+Irrespective of what one may conclude, this limitation of the procedure should be kept in mind.}